AppliedMechanics/AMfe/CONTRIBUTING.md

 In general, AMfe is a code that is often used for research.
 It also provides methods that are quite new or still in research.
 However, if you try out a new method you use, this is ok in your own private branches, but it is not intended to become directly a main feature of AMfe.
 AMfe does only contain features that are tested and useful in that sense that research results show its benefit.
-The usual workflow thus is:
+Thus the usual workflow is:
 Checkout your private branche, do your research, make your publications and if you can show, it is a useful method, you can propose a separate merge request where only the new well working method is proposed to merge.
 This is highly desired, of course.
 In contrast, untested or even not working features are not welcome.